seriousManual/node-transparentCache/README.md

 ```javascript
 var strategy = new cachify.strategies.Plain();
 ```

 or using the factory method:
 ```javascript
 var strategy = cachify.createStrategy('Plain');
 ```

+A second optional constuctor parameter can be assigned to specify the the configuration of the caching strategy.

-Three strategies are built-in:
+Four strategies are built-in:
 * Plain: Simple key-value storage
-* RingBuffer: Stores a finite number and kicks out the first inserted, accepts an additional options object that specifies the size
+* RingBuffer: Stores a finite number and kicks out the first inserted, accepts an additional options object that specifies the size.
+Accepts the parameter `size` (default: 10)
-* Lru: Stores a finit number and kicks out the last recently used, accepts an additional options object that specifies the size
+* Lru: Stores a finit number and kicks out the last recently used, accepts an additional options object that specifies the size.
+Accepts the parameter `size` (default: 10).
-* Timeout: Stores cache values for a defined span of time
+* Timeout: Stores cache values for a defined span of time.
+Accepts the parameter `ttl` which is the lifetime of a cache object in milliseconds. (default: 5 minute)